 Sec.
-1. The officers of the General Conference shall be a president, vice presidents, a secretary, an undersecretary, associate secretaries, a treasurer, an undertreasurer, and associate treasurers.
+1. The officers of the General Confer-

+secretary, an undersecretary, associate secretaries, a treasurer, an undertreasurer, and associate treasurers.

 Sec.
 2. President: The president or his designee shall preside at the sessions of the General Conference, act as chairman of the Executive Committee, and serve in the general interests of the General Conference, as the Executive Committee may advise, and perform such other duties as usually pertain to such office.